vjrasane/unionizer/README.md

   }
 });
 ```
 Note that the required files array overwrites the default array, rather than merges it, so every required file must be included.
+However, if the required files array is not specified, only input file is required by default.
+Thus you do not need to specify your input file in the required files, if it is the only file needed by your tests.

-Tests are only generated if each required file is present, either by inheritance from a parent directory or in the test directory itself.
+In any case, tests are only generated if each required file is present, either by inheritance from a parent directory or in the test directory itself.

 [Coverage badge]: https://coveralls.io/repos/github/vjrasane/unionizer/badge.svg?service=github
 [Coveralls]: https://coveralls.io/github/vjrasane/unionizer